Dissertation Research Fellowship Awards Program

-The Dean of Graduate Studies announces the dissertation research fellowship awards program to support doctoral dissertation research.
-This annual program applies to doctoral student dissertation research activity to be conducted during the period July 1 - June 30.
-Applicants for the dissertation fellowship awards must be doctoral students in good academic standing who have completed required program course work & exams and have been formally admitted/advanced to doctoral candidacy.
+The Vice Provost and Dean for The Graduate School announces the dissertation research fellowship awards program to support doctoral dissertation research.
+Applicants for the dissertation fellowship award must be doctoral students in good academic standing who have completed required program course work & exams and have been formally admitted/advanced to doctoral candidacy.

-Dissertation research fellowship awards that generally do not exceed $1000 per student, per annum (with potential for renewal), shall be made to support students engaged in research related to dissertation projects.
+Dissertation research fellowship awards are one-time funds that generally do not exceed $1000 per student.
+These awards are made to support students engaged in research related to dissertation projects.
 The award will be to the student in recognition of the costs of dissertation research, including:

-All dissertation fellowship award recipients must submit a one-page final report to the Office of the Dean of Graduate Studies at the conclusion of the award period.
+All dissertation fellowship award recipients must submit a one-page final report to the Office of the Dean for the Graduate School at the conclusion of the award period.
 This report should describe the research that was actually facilitated by the availability of the funding and provide an update on the status of the research project.

-Questions concerning the application or application process should be directed to Vice Dean Jon Bartow in the Office of Graduate Studies, UAB121, email: firstname.lastname@example.org.
+Questions concerning the application or application process should be directed to the Graduate School, UAB121, email: firstname.lastname@example.org.

 OTHER FUNDING PROGRAMS